A UNIQUE PERSPECTIVE.

 What we handle.

-Felony, misdemeanor, and federal matters across Stanislaus County.
+Law Office of Matthew Begoun handles all felonies and misdemeanors, ranging from DUI to homicide, in Stanislaus County.
 Each engagement begins with a complete read of the file and an honest assessment of where the case can go.

 About